French Cinema

 Class meets Wednesday night (see dates below) at 6:30 p.m. online on Zoom.

-Fee: $135 for the full semester.
+Fee: $70 for the summer semester.

 Please find below the list of dates and films for this semester.
 For more information, please contact Manon Bellet at manon@lunionfrancaise.org